 Any road trip in Alaska will mean a bit of back and forth since there aren’t a ton of different routes to follow.
 From Anchorage you can either drive north or south and most likely you will do both, so it’s your decision where to go first.
 We started off north, heading to Denali National Park before swinging back down along a different path en route to Seward.

-The beauty of having a car while exploring Alaska is being able to stop at every beautiful site you see along the way.
-The dreaded 5 hour drive from Anchorage to Denali surprisingly went by quickly as we made various stops along the way to take in the beautiful scenery.
+The beauty of having a car while exploring Alaska is being able to stop at every spectacular site you see along the way, and you will see A LOT!
+The dreaded 5 hour drive from Anchorage to Denali surprisingly went by quickly as we made various stops along the way to take in the stunning scenery.
 Reflection Lake and Mirror Lake were two favorites for pretty views and a quick leg stretch.
 After being stuck in rain for several hours we were happy to stop at the Denali North View Point for a little hike.
 On a clear day, you get spectacular views of the Denali range, but for us, there was nothing to see except the riverbed below.
 Regardless the little hike with educational placards along the way was worth stopping for.

 Denali National Park